top of page

 I'm interested in how species with complex life cycles build up their environmental tolerances, ultimately allowing them to cope with climate change.
 I study how tolerances develop across life stages and between generations.

-Development of thermal tolerance across demography in species with complex life cycles
+Impacts of climate change across generations of marine invertebrate species with complex life cycles

 unnamed.gif